ErwinSuarez/RFIDToNodeMCU/README.md

 returns a boolean value of true or false depending on the RFID tag

-NOTE: THIS IS STILL IN DEVELOPMENT. goal is index.php should be used to respond to clients request with data being passed
+NOTE: THIS IS STILL IN DEVELOPMENT. goal is index.php should be used to respond to clients request with data being passed still need to html script to recieve servers reposnse